AyMINE – Technical documentation

 - ...

-Modes must be recorded, optimally there should also be a status map or at least for each a description of what state and under what circumstances the system will get into that state.
-(The states can also be linked directly in the system to the status map – but this only makes sense if you actually use the links for analysis).
+Modes must be recorded, ideally with a state map or at least a description for each, explaining the circumstances under which the system enters each state.
+(States can also be directly linked in the system to a state map – this makes sense only if the links are actually used for analysis).

-- What product features are available in the given mode
+- What product functions are available in a given mode,

-- What system requirements may be coming in and whether the product will be able to service them in each particular mode.
-If not, what may be the other connection
+- What system requirements may arise, and whether the product can handle them in each specific mode.
+If not, what other consequences may it have

-- What resources (e.g. power consumption) are needed in the given mode and what will happen if it is not/is no longer available
+- What resources (e.g., power consumption) are needed in that mode and what happens if they are unavailable or stop being available

 Properties

-Properties include any other product features that are important for functional and safety analysis.
-Typically the properties include
+Properties include any other features of the product that are important for functional and safety analysis.
+Typical properties include:

-For each individual feature, operating mode and feature, the FMEA describes the risks if a failure occurs and those risks need to be evaluated.
-The system provides support to identify key variables for each feature (links describe in more detail the meaning of the rating scale)
+For each individual function, operational mode, and property, FMEA describes the risks that may arise if a failure occurs, and these risks need to be assessed.
+The system provides support for defining key parameters for each property (the references describe in more detail the significance of the rating scale):

-- Ability to detect a problem in a timely manner
+- Ability to detect the problem in time

-- Severity of threat impacts on people in the surrounding area, especially their safety
+- Severity of the threat’s impact on people around, especially their safety

-Each of the values needs to be set separately for each variable – the system automatically prefills the values and calculates how each property is in the product of "risk" – the so-called rating.
-It gives you a complete overview of what needs to be done – to reduce risk.
+Each of these values must be defined separately for each parameter – the system automatically pre-fills the values and calculates how "risky" each property is in the product – the so-called rating.
+This provides a complete overview of what needs to be addressed – to reduce risk.

-For risks whose overall rating exceeds the limit set for the product, measures need to be set, not reduced.
-The system makes it possible to directly define 2 basic types of measures
+For risks whose overall rating exceeds the threshold set for the product, measures to reduce them must be defined.
+The system allows you to define two basic types of measures:

-- Safety measures related to product manufacture (and related controls)
+- Safety measures related to the product’s production (and associated controls)

-You create both types of measures directly from the identified property.
-It is important to create them from a property or link a property to a requirement/procedure in order to retain information on what really reduced the risk – this allows you to additionally document what measures have been taken and analyse whether they are adequate.
-On the contrary, for requirements and procedures it will be obvious why they are needed.
+Both types of measures are created directly from the identified property.
+It is important to create them from the property or link the property with the requirement/procedure to retain the information on how the risk was actually reduced – this way, you can later demonstrate what measures were taken and analyze whether they are appropriate.
+Conversely, for requirements and procedures, it will be clear why they are necessary.

 Step 3: FMEA Report